p2/clinical-trials-gov/README.md

 ### RxNorm ###

-The script will prompt you to install an RxNorm database.
+Run the script `ClinicalTrials/databases/rxnorm.sh`, it will guide you through installing RxNorm.

 [ct]: http://www.clinicaltrials.gov